weearc/fcitx5-theme-neo-dark/readme.md

 **Every time you change the settings please reload fcitx5**

-Thanks to the help of Csslayer and oldherl from Archlinux CN.
+Many thanks to the help of Csslayer and oldherl from Archlinux CN.

 ## License